Subaru-SciOp/pfsconfig_redaction/README.md

 ```

 ### Example

-This example read a `pfsDesign` file with the `pfsDesignId` of `5734893949501672337` from the `./tmp/examples` directory and save `pfsDesign` files containing only the information on fibers with a relevant proposal ID and calibration fibers under `./tmp/examples`.
+This example reads a `pfsDesign`` file with the `pfsDesignId` of `5734893949501672337` from the `./tmp/examples` directory and save `pfsDesign` files containing only the information on fibers with a relevant proposal ID and calibration fibers under `./tmp/examples`.

 ```shell
 $ pfs_blackout_design 5734893949501672337 -d ./tmp/examples -o tmp/examples/